Read time 4 minutes

-Microsoft Outlook Web Apps is the online version of MS Outlook.
-When the users try to access Office 365 on a system than their computers, they can access their emails on Outlook Web Access.
-It is accessible in a web browser and uses the same credentials as their Office 365 (now Microsoft 365) accounts.
-In MS Outlook Web App, it is possible to add Office 365 shared mailbox and access using the same credentials.
+Microsoft Outlook Web Apps is the web-based counterpart of MS Outlook, granting users access to Office 365 from different devices.
+This online platform is accessible via web browsers, using the same credentials as their Office 365 (now Microsoft 365) accounts.
+Notably, it allows users to effortlessly add Office 365 shared mailboxes while maintaining unified credentials.

 Here is how you can enable cookies manually in different web browsers: